How to Avoid Overheating and Burning Your Coffee When Brewing

 Understanding the science of overheating and its impacts will help you prevent it from happening and keep your coffee tasty and pleasurable.
 In light of this knowledge, let’s examine doable precautions to avoid overheating and maintain the subtle aromas of your favorite coffee beans.

-Factors That Cause Overheating
+Factors that Cause Overheating

 It’s critical to understand the main causes of overheating during the brewing process in order to prevent the problem.
 You may make wise selections and modify your brewing procedures by being aware of these elements.